-- 1. The first day of the month following your effective retirement date if TRS gets your TRS-Care Enrollment application (TRS 700M) on or before your effective retirement date; or - 2.
-If your retirement date passed but you're still in your Initial Enrollment Period, the first day of the month following the date TRS gets your Form TRS 700M.
+- 1. The first day of the month following your effective retirement date if TRS gets your TRS-Care Enrollment Application on or before your effective retirement date; or - 2.
+If your retirement date passed but you're still in your Initial Enrollment Period, the first day of the month following the date TRS gets your form.
 If you want your coverage to start the first of the month after your retirement date, TRS must get your application and Medicare Beneficiary Indentifier (MBI) number before your retirement date.
 Your MBI is the number that is on your Medicare ID card.